miryarik/GANs-From-0-to-Slightly-Close-to-1/README.md

 # GANs-From-0-to-Slightly-Close-to-1
-A collection of implementations of various concepts and constructs useful to learn to build and train GANs, from basic to (hopefully) advanced.
+A collection of various implementations useful to learn to build and train GANs, from basic to (hopefully) advanced.

+Currently, I'm using Jason Brownlee's Machine Learning Mastery this.